apollo

 Special Advise

 Certain diagnostic tests that can help diagnose ADHD and narcolepsy are the polysomnogram (PSG) and the multiple sleep latency tests (MSLT).
-METHYLPHENIDATE can affect your judgment and reaction time, so do not drive a motor vehicle, do hazardous tasks, or operate any heavy machinery after taking METHYLPHENIDATE.
+Methylphenidate can affect your judgment and reaction time, so do not drive a motor vehicle, do hazardous tasks, or operate any heavy machinery after taking Methylphenidate.
 However, if still, your symptoms do not improve, then consult a doctor.
 Using CPAP can help you to cope with sleep apnoea problems (breathing trouble affecting sleep).

 Patients Concern